gruenloht-ds/makelore/embeddings/readme.md

 - `--batch-size BATCH_SIZE`: Batch size for training (default: 32).
 - `--lr LR`: Learning rate for training (default: 0.001).
 - `--epochs EPOCHS`: Number of training epochs (default: 10).
-- `--hidden-size HIDDEN_SIZE`: Size of the hidden layer in the neural network.
-- `--emb-size EMB_SIZE`: Size of the embeddings in the neural network.
 - `--train-size TRAIN_SIZE`: Percentage of samples to use for training (default: 0.8).
 - `--val-size VAL_SIZE`: Percentage of samples to use for validation (default: 0.1).
 - `--eval-test`: Evaluate the final model on the test set.